What we do

 Some people may remain with us on a long term basis whilst for others, as their confidence and skills grow, we will help them move on to supported living accommodation with individual support.

-The Quality Care Commission has stated that Lakewood Court is caring, effective, responsive, safe and well led.
-View the full report
+The Care Quality Commission has stated that Lakewood Court is caring, effective, responsive, safe, well led and rated us as good.
+Read the full review.

 Watch the video about our facilities at Lakewood Court and get in touch if you would more information or want to arrange a visit to Lakewood Court to see first hand what we can offer.